Fortinetics Book a call →

 Who needs to comply with 800-171?

 Any organization that handles Controlled Unclassified Information under a federal contract.
-In the defense world, that means any contractor or subcontractor whose contract includes DFARS 252.204-7012 — which, in practice, is the majority of the roughly 76,600 organizations in the CUI-handling Defense Industrial Base.
+In the defense world, that means any contractor or subcontractor whose contract includes DFARS 252.204-7012, which is a large share of the Defense Industrial Base.
+For scale, DoD's own estimate in the CMMC final rule is that roughly 76,600 entities will require a CMMC Level 2 certification assessment, with a further 4,000 at Level 2 self-assessment and 1,487 at Level 3.

 The reach extends through the supply chain.
 A prime contractor flows the requirement down to subcontractors at any tier that touches CUI.
 A small machine shop, a software vendor, a logistics provider — if CUI passes through their systems, 800-171 applies.